HardisonCo/.github/international/austria/at-health/hms-act/index.md

 ## Integration Points

-This document outlines how HMS-ACT is integrated with at_Health systems in Austria.
+This document outlines how HMS-ACT is integrated with at-health systems in Austria.